letssteam/pxt-lets-steam/docs/coding_activities.md

 },
 {
   "name": "Collecting data",
-  "description": "This activity sheet will focus on how collecting data from an environmental sensor and to export them to a computer enabling to perform a simple analysis with a spreadsheet.", "url": "https://letssteam.github.io/ActivitySheets/EN/2_R1/R1AS15EN.pdf", "imageUrl": "/static/activities/15.png"
+  "description": "This activity sheet will focus on how collecting data from an environmental sensor and to export them to a spreadsheet", "url": "https://letssteam.github.io/ActivitySheets/EN/2_R1/R1AS15EN.pdf", "imageUrl": "/static/activities/15.png"
 }